Main Content

 f = t*exp(-t^2);

-Change the Fourier parameters to c = 1, s = 1 by using sympref, and compute the transform again.
+Change the Fourier parameters to c = 1 and s = 1 by using sympref, and compute the transform again.
 The result changes.

-Preferences set by sympref persist through your current and future MATLAB® sessions.
-Restore the default values of c and s by setting FourierParameters to 'default'.
+Symbolic settings that you set using sympref persist through your current and future MATLAB® sessions.
+Restore the default values of c and s by setting FourierParameters to "default".

-Find the Fourier transform of the matrix M. Specify the independent and transformation variables for each matrix entry by using matrices of the same size.
-When the arguments are nonscalars, fourier acts on them element-wise.
+Find the Fourier transform of the matrix M. Specify the independent and transformation variables for each matrix element by using matrices of the same size.
+When the arguments are nonscalar, fourier acts on them element-wise.

 syms a b c d w x y z